wp-plugins/listen-to-quran-verses/readme.txt

 == Description ==

-Simple functionnality, but yet very usefull way to listen to quran verse by verse, specially for poeple trying to revise/memorise some verses, this plugin tries to let you use the functionnaly with an easy intergate interface, with support both RTL and LTR directions and bilingue form
+Simple functionnality, but yet very usefull way to listen to Quran verse by verse, specially for people trying to revise/memorise some verses, this plugin tries to let you use the functionnality with an easy interface, with a support for both RTL and LTR directions and a bilingue form.

-- The plugins switch automatically the languages and direction base on the wordpress installation
+The plugin switches automatically the languages and direction based on your wordpress installation

-- Support Arabic and English (stand for most of latin languages)
-- You can select an interval of verses to play
-- define the number each verse needs to be played
-- set to repeat the whole interval to on/off
+Supports Arabic and English (and therefore most of latin languages) You can select an interval of verses to play define the number of times each verse will be repeated You can also repeat the whole interval as many times as you want by setting this functionality to ON.

-- a nice paging and progress bar is there to help you knowing the current and already played verse from your interval
+A nice paging and a progress bar is there to help you know the current and already played verses from the interval you selected

-<h3>Plugin links:</h3>
+The plugin is at the moment containing the recitation of a single reciter Ibrahim Aldosary (warsh), Soon further reciters will be included.

+Your comments or ideas are very welcome, don't hesitate to contact me for any question or suggestion.

-1. Online demo on: <a href="http://listenquran.wadakkir.org">Plugin website</a>
+1. <a href="http://listenquran.wadakkir.org/contact/">Developer contact page</a>
-1. Report bugs on: <a href="http://listenquran.wadakkir.org/contact/">Plugin developer contact form</a>
+1. <a href="http://listenquran.wadakkir.org">Online Demo</a>

 == Installation ==